cugos/cugos.github.com/_posts/meetings/2013-06-19-cugos_monthly.markdown

 - Fall Fling 2013 at UW for Sept or Oct
 - SeattleImport Update for OSM
 - FOSS4G-NA brief summary by Peter Keum, Jared Erickson and Nick Dimiduk
+- Should CUGOS help take over www.spatialreference.org into the future?

 __Possible but not confirmed:__